Liberal welfare reforms: Education

 Nevertheless, a few uncontroversial minor education bills did become law.
 The Education (Administrative Provisions) Act 1907 introduced what became known as the Free Place System.
 The Regulations for Secondary Schools issued that year authorised the payment of a £5 per head grant for each pupil between the ages of 12 and 18, and schools had to conform to certain requirements in order to attain this grant.
 Schools could not restrict admission to pupils belonging to particular religious denominations, governing bodies had to be reconstituted to include a number of representative governors (some of whom represented the LEA), and at least 25% of the annual intake should be pupils from elementary schools.
 The act also provided local education authorities (LEAs) with the power to acquire land for constructing new secondary schools, which led to the coming into being of many county and municipal secondary schools.

 In 1907 the number of free scholarship places in secondary schools was increased.
 If working-class pupils passed a scholarship examination, then their fees would be paid for them by the Local Education Authority.
 One-quarter of places in most secondary schools would be reserved for scholarship pupils.
 Bright working-class children were therefore provided with the opportunity to climb "the educational ladder", while for those pupils who failed the scholarship exam, some LEAs had "Central Schools" which provided a practically based curriculum for children between the ages of 11 and 15.
+Professional training was improved, while support was also provided for 150 schools for mothers, while classes in domestic economy were encouraged and grants were provided for day nurseries.
+I addition, the normal allowance for teachers was doubled under the Elementary School Teachers' Superannuation Act 1912, while the War Service Superannuation Act 1913 made war service (as noted by one study) “equivalent to teaching for superannuation entitlement.”

+The Education (Scotland) Act 1908 enforced medical inspection, free books and travel, free meals and clothing grants, and some bursaries.
 The Irish Universities Act 1908 gave to Roman Catholics new higher education facilities which they had lacked for centuries.
+The Education (Choice of Employment) Act 1910 enabled local authorities to provide vocational guidance for school-leavers, with the Board of Education providing grants to authorities from 1911 onwards to carry out this purpose.
+By mid-1912, however, only forty-one local authorities had responded.
+The Public Libraries (Art Galleries in County Boroughs) (Ireland) Act 1911 empowered Dublin and other county councils to raise a half-penny rate for the support of art galleries, In 1913, the status of day technical classes was raised to that of junior technical schools.
+In 1914, an Elementary Education (Provision of Meals) Act was passed that legalised (as one study has noted) “the provision of meals during holidays and other days when the schools were not open” and also increased the expenditure limit on school meals.